CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/4 - Scalability and load/README.md

 ## Overall Conclusion on Documentation

-Reviewer generally observes that the documentation sufficient.
+Although it is clear that importance is given to the project documentation, the reviewer observes that the documentation at the code level should be improved.

 # Open Source Practices